mattdavis0351/mongodb-labs/exercises/mongo-shell/intermediate-read.md

 Here's where `$elemMatch` comes in.
 It ensures that array elements present **in the same position** are evalauted.

-Try the following 2 queries.
+Try the following 2 queries:
 ```javascript
 db.movieDetails.find({"boxOffice":
     {"$elemMatch":